Questions About

 Common General Questions

-- Delinquent accounts will not be eligible for sewer credits.
+- Delinquent accounts are ineligible for credits.

 What’s this black gunk on my faucet?